nofate/ankibot/README.md

 # AnkiBot - Telegram Language Learning Assistant

-🤖⚠️ This is an experimental project to explore Cursor capabilities.
-All of the code and this README were generated with only minor manual one-time fixes like string formatting or adding emojis.
+🤖⚠️ The project is a pure experiment with no-code-only-prompts-claude-works-expert-laughs development cycle, with manual curation and trash elimination within the generated codebase, in order to explore Cursor capabilities and limitations.
+All of the code and even this README were generated with only minor manual one-time fixes like string formatting or adding emojis.

-Almost pure vibe coding experience.

 ## Overview